-- A: The VACARVM and VA RBC requirements indicate they apply to the following examples of benefit features: - (a) Individual VA products whether or not they include Guaranteed Living Benefits (GLBs) or Guaranteed Minimum Death Benefits (GMDBs).
+- A: The VA RBC requirements indicate they apply to the following examples of benefit features: - (a) Individual VA products whether or not they include Guaranteed Living Benefits (GLBs) or Guaranteed Minimum Death Benefits (GMDBs).
 Examples of GMDBs include return of premium, rollup of premiums less withdrawals at stated rates of interest, ratchets such as maximum anniversary values, resets, and enhanced death benefits (e.g., additional death benefit equal to 40% of the gain in the contract).
 Examples of GLBs include guaranteed minimum accumulation benefits (GMABs), guaranteed minimum income benefits (GMIBs) (e.g., annuitization at stated income rates of the larger of the account value and a rollup of premiums less withdrawals at stated rates of interest) and guaranteed minimum withdrawal benefits (GMWBs).
 GLBs may also include a minimum waiting period following issue or minimum attained age before benefit options may be elected. - (b) Group life coverages that provide GMDB amounts for (unrelated) mutual funds. - (c) Variable universal life (VUL) products, to the extent they include GLBs not having a separate reserve standard, and then only to the extent of establishing a reserve or capital requirements for those benefits.
-If a VUL contract provided death benefits similar to item (b), those benefits would be covered, on a standalone basis. - (d) Group annuities covering participants of 401(k) plans, but only if they also contain guaranteed living or death benefits. - (e) Any variable immediate annuity, including those containing Guaranteed Payout Annuity Floor (GPAF) benefits.
+Once C-3 Phase III has been implemented, VUL products would be expected to be included under that RBC regulation, and removed from C-3 Phase II. - (d) Group annuities covering participants of 401(k) plans, but only if they also contain guaranteed living or death benefits. - (e) Any variable immediate annuity, including those containing Guaranteed Payout Annuity Floor (GPAF) benefits.

-Q1.2 Are there examples of individual or group, life or annuity contracts that have a GMDB or other equity investment guarantees and are excluded from the VA RBC or AG VACARVM requirements?
+Q1.2 Are there examples of individual or group, life or annuity contracts that have a GMDB or other equity investment guarantees and are excluded from the VA RBC requirements?

 A: VUL products often contain minimum guaranteed death benefits, regardless of fund performance, as long as stated minimum premium payment rules have been satisfied by the policyholder.
-Reserve requirements covering these minimum guaranteed benefits are prescribed in Actuarial Guideline 37.
+Reserve requirements covering these minimum guaranteed benefits are prescribed in Actuarial Guideline 37 and the capital requirement is defined in the traditional RBC formula.

-Equity Indexed Annuities (EIAs) can theoretically provide more extensive equity investment guarantees, including forms of return of premium GMDBs or roll-up guarantees depending on whether the annuitant lives or dies.
-EIAs are not covered by these requirements.
-Instead, they must satisfy specific requirements for EIAs as set forth in Actuarial Guideline 35.
+Fixed Indexed Annuities (FIAs) can theoretically provide more extensive equity investment guarantees, including return of premium GMDBs or roll-up guarantees depending on whether the annuitant lives or dies.
+EIAs are not covered by the VA RBC requirements, since they are general account products, not variable.
+The reserves for these products must satisfy specific requirements for FIAs as set forth in Actuarial Guideline 35.